Deploy models with Cog#

 cog build -t my-model

-Then, start the Docker container:
+Alternatively, start the Docker container directly:

 # If your model uses a CPU: